 Two controversial announcements have taken the coffee social media world by storm this season.

-Both cases make for interesting case studies in managing communications in a digital world.
-In addition, that two such announcements so close together raise many questions about financial sustainability of competitions in the coffee sector.
+Both stories make for interesting case studies in managing communications in a digital world.
+In addition, two such announcements so close together raise many questions about the financial sustainability of competitions in the coffee sector.